chipoglesby/chipoglesby.github.io/_posts/blog/2018-03-23-location-history.md

 In the next post, we'll dive into the data and take an initial look at things through an exploratory data analysis using `R`.

+Check out part II of [How to analyze your Google location history here.](http://www.chipoglesby.com/2018/03/2018-analyzing-google-location-historyII/)